Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_and_users_within_project.md

 ![](/images/list_projects_created.png)

-In this given use case, the Project was created by the Platform Administrator which has insights in all projects on the Ferris Platform.
+In this example use case, the Project was created by the Platform Administrator which has insights in all projects on the Ferris Platform.

 #### User creation within the project

-Since the Platform Administrator created the Project, he is automatically assigned as the Project Owner.
-All user roles on the project level are defined in debt as follows:
+Since the Platform Administrator created the Project, it is automatically assigned as the Project Owner.
+All user roles on the project level are defined as follows:

-- **Project Owner -  has all permissions on project and related entities (packages, users) including deletion of project(s) (and users) created by the PO.
-By default it is the user that created project**
+- Project Owner -  has all permissions on project and related entities (packages, users) including deletion of project(s) (and users) created by the PO.
+By default it is the user who created the project
-- **Project Admin - has all permissions as Owner except deletion**
+- Project Admin - has the same permissions as the Owner, except deletion
-- **Project User - has only list / view permissions**
+- Project User - has only list and view permissions

-**Please note that users without Platform Administrator role, won't see any projects and packages they are not belonging to.
-All project role rights are translated to package level also, eg. a user with Project User role will not be able to edit packages of that project, only to list/view them and run (manually) an execution**
+*Note that users without the Platform Administrator role won't see any projects and packages they are not belonging to.
+All project role rights are translated to package level also, eg. a user with Project User role will not be able to edit packages of that project, only to list/view them and run (manually) an execution*

 1. Click on the magnifying glass to open Project details page